hackerhouse-opensource/Marble/README.md

 > as all of the strings/data that was obfuscated.
 The post-build step will also double check to make sure none of
 > the obfuscated data appears in the binary.

-The framework's integration into the EDG Project Wizard will set up the appropriate project and solution properties needed to run.
-Currently, the obfuscation framework will only be set for release builds.
-If it is so desired to debug the obfuscated strings you may manually set the pre and post build events.

 This framework can be used to dynamically obfuscate and handle common string operations as an anti-forensics' capability.